Fantasy and fairy art are my passion. I can’t remember a time when they weren’t.

-A saner path to “seeing” fairies involves opening yourself to heightened awareness and inner visions.
-A fairy artist in full creative swing rarely has any idea of the origin of the images he or she is painting.
-The only thing known for sure is that the particular image presently filling his or her heart and mind needs to be painted.
-Getting the fairy down on canvas is nothing less than an overwhelming compulsion that the artist has little control over.
-The fairy simply must be expressed, given form, and celebrated.
+A fairy artist in full creative swing rarely knows the origin of the images he or she is painting.
+The only surety is that the image filling the heart and mind needs painting.
+Capturing a fairy’s essence on canvas is a compulsion over which the artist has little control.
+The fairy must be expressed, given form, and celebrated!

-To see fairies, then, go deep, open up, and allow what is not readily visible to infuse your consciousness with insights and inspiration.
-Surrender into the greater subtle-energy matrix.
+To sense fairies, then, go deep, open up, and allow what is not readily visible to infuse your consciousness with insights and inspiration.
+Surrender into this greater subtle-energy flow.

 And remember, whichever path to fairy sight you choose, you’ll still need to take a fearless step out of your conditioned comfort zone and into the uncharted expanses of your psyche.

-This website’s galleries contain a collection of my fairy art.
+This website’s Gallery contains a collection of my fairy art.

-Yet as inaccurate and fanciful as my fairy images might be, I believe the art still holds much of the purity, sweetness, and love that make up the essence of true fairies.
-I paint to celebrate those angelic qualities and strive to bring as much of that light as I can into the world.
+So as inaccurate and fanciful as my images might be, I believe they still hold much of the purity, sweetness, and love that is the essence of true fairies.
+I paint to celebrate those beautiful angelic qualities and strive to bring as much of that magical light into the world as I can.